Nuno-Jesus/Make-A-Make/README.md

 	cc -c $<
 ```

 The `%` can be used in several cases.
-For this one, its used to represent a **Regular Expression (REGEX)**.
+For this one, it's used to represent a **Regular Expression (REGEX)**.
 You can read it as "any dependency that ends on `.o` can be generated here and needs a corresponding `.c` dependency with the same prefix".
 For `hello.o` we have:

 ```Makefile
 hello.o: hello.c
 	cc -c $< # The $< expands to the first dependency of this rule (hello.c)
 ```

 The same goes for other dependencies having a `.o` suffix.
 The `$<` is an **Automatic Variable**.
 We'll talk more about Automatic Variables up ahead.
-Specifically this one is used to handle strings with variable values, since the value of the dependency is not always the same.
+Specifically, this one is used to handle strings with variable values, since the value of the dependency is not always the same.
 Final expansion:

 ```Makefile
 hello.o: hello.c
 	cc -c hello.c
 ```

-**4.** Finally, after all dependencies are generated following the same pattern as before, the `all` rule can execute its recipe.
+**4.** Finally, after all dependencies are generated following the same pattern as before, the `all` rule can execute the recipe.
 The `OBJS` variable is expanded again to its values:

 ```Makefile
 all: hello.o bye.o highfive.o